samlynndavis/Bodiless-JS-Chris/packages/cx-elements/doc/ComponentTemplate.md

   // wrap in withoutHydration
   export const MyComponentClean = withoutHydration(MyComponentClean$);
   ```
-- Export normal versions of the component and its token colleciton in uyour
+- Export normal versions of the component and its token collection in your
   `index.bl-edit.ts`:
   ```
   export { default as MyComponentClean } from './MyComponentClean';